Frequently Asked Questions: Special Procedures

 - Current or recent infection of the uterus

 Pregnancy is not likely after ablation, but it can happen.
-If it does, the risk of miscarriage and other problems are greatly increased.
+If it does, the risks of miscarriage and other problems are greatly increased.
 If a woman still wants to become pregnant, she should not have this procedure.
 Women who have endometrial ablation should use birth control until after menopause.
 Sterilization may be a good option to prevent pregnancy after ablation.

 A woman who has had ablation still has all her reproductive organs.
 Routine cervical cancer screening and pelvic exams are still needed.